svandragt/twelete/README.md

 ## Setup

-1. Install using poetry: `poetry install`
+1. Install using poetry: `poetry install`.
+(I created [PyShed](https://github.com/svandragt/pyshed) if you don't have poetry and python setup).
 2. Create a `.env` file with the following contents.
 Fill in the values after [creating a Twitter App](https://developer.twitter.com/en/apps):
 ```
 twelete_consumer_key=""